samuraictf/gatekeeper/README.md

     lr-x------ 1 bool bool 64 Jun 28 13:56 1337 -> /dev/urandom
     lrwx------ 1 bool bool 64 Jun 28 13:56 2 -> /dev/pts/2
     lr-x------ 1 bool bool 64 Jun 28 13:56 3 -> /proc/2792/fd

+### Blacklist Source IP Address
+Coming soon.

+## Content Filtering
+Coming soon.

+## Inotify

+Linux provides a system to receive callback notifications for various file activities.
+Simply put, with inotify we can get a callback when our flag is opened and kill processes before the flag is read and sent to an attacking team.
+This is not part of the gatekeeper command line because it only needs to one once per service not once per service connection.
+This is designed to be run as the service user because once a callback is received a kill -9 signals will be sent to all processes except for the inotify process and it's parent (usually the shell).

+    Terminal 1:
+        test@ubuntu$ echo foo > /home/test/flag
+        test@ubuntu$ ./inotify /home/test/flag

+    Terminal 2:
+        test@ubuntu:/home/test$ ls -la flag
+        -rw-r--r-- 1 test test 4 Jun 28 12:30 flag
+        test@ubuntu:/home/test$ cat flag
+        user@ubuntu:~$

+There is a race condition here that will sometimes let the flag be read and written before the inotify process can kill the offending pid.